prose/gatekeeper/README.md

 Gatekeeper
 ==========

-Because of some [security-related limitations](http://blog.vjeux.com/2012/javascript/github-oauth-login-browser-side.html), Github prevents you from implement the OAuth Web Application Flow on a client-side only application.
+Because of some [security-related limitations](http://blog.vjeux.com/2012/javascript/github-oauth-login-browser-side.html), Github prevents you from implementing the OAuth Web Application Flow on a client-side only application.

 This is a real bummer.
 So we built Gatekeeper, which is the missing piece you need in order to make it work.